To give your cat the best possible chance in life, it is important to get cat vaccinations and maintain annual boosters.

 Should you vaccinate an older cat?

-As long as your vet feels that your cat is fit and healthy, we would always recommend vaccinations for your cat.
+As long as your cat is fit and healthy, we would always recommend vaccinations for your cat.
 These vaccinations provide protection from harmful diseases.

 Can a vet tell if a cat has been vaccinated?